20

 • Taking steps to establish healthy boundaries

-• Learning how to effectively communicate with an addict
+• Learning how to effectively communicate with a loved one struggling with addiction

-• Accepting the family must let their loved one face the consequences of their addiction
+• Accepting the family must let their loved one face the consequences of their actions

 How Beneficial Is Family Therapy in Addiction Recovery?

-Once the young man has undergone addiction treatment, there is still much work that needs to take place so that the family can heal.
+Once young men have undergone addiction treatment, there is still much work that needs to take place so that the family can heal.
 Family therapy provides both group and one-on-one settings for the family to help bring young men closer to their families.
+At New Life House, we emphasize the importance of family involvement in the treatment and recovery process.
+Focusing on a family member’s recovery as much as young men in active addiction provides a better opportunity for individuals to achieve long-term sobriety once they decide to get help.

 Young men with family support from the beginning of their addiction recovery are often more successful at maintaining sobriety.
 Furthermore, as families continue through therapy and family programming, they are more likely to reform healthy relationships.